ocrrss/kubernetes/ckad/5. Secrets/README.md

-Secrets provide a way to securely store sensitive information like passwords, tokens etc. The sensitive information should be encrypted and stored
+Secrets provide a way to securely store sensitive information like passwords, tokens etc. The sensitive information stored in plaintext or encrypted format.
+The Secret contains two maps: data and stringData.
+The data field is used to store arbitrary data, encoded using base64.
+The stringData field is provided for convenience, and allows you to provide secret data as unencoded strings.